 Relatives

 One relative may accompany a patient to a treatment room, especially if the patient is a child.
 Visitors have to be restricted due to a lack of space.
-Please go to the waiting room if asked to do so.
-This allows procedures and treatment to take place.
-Parents are also asked to take responsibility for their children whilst in the Emergency Department.
+Please go to the waiting room if asked to do so, this allows procedures and treatment to take place.
+Parents or guardians are also asked to take responsibility for their children whilst in the Emergency Department.

-There are tea and coffee facilities available but no access to food in the Emergency Department.
-The cafeteria (link) is open Monday to Friday from 7.00am till 1.30pm.
-After this time visitors requiring food may be able to purchase limited supplies from the vending machine located in the cafeteria.
+There are no tea and coffee facilities available in the Emergency Department.
+The cafeteria is open Monday to Friday from 7.00am till 3:00pm.
+After this time visitors requiring food may be able to purchase limited supplies from the vending machine located at the front foyer of the hospital.

 Privacy